Filippo Colonna, 9th Prince of Paliano: Personal life

 The Prince suffered from painful bladder stones and diseased kidneys prior to his death at Rome in 1714.
-His son Fabrizio II Colonna succeeded him in his hereditary titles.
-Fabrizio also commissioned a tomb for his father in the church of Sant’ Andrea in the family seat of Paliano, which was executed by the sculptor Bernardino Ludovisi and installed in 1745.
+His son Fabrizio II succeeded him in his hereditary titles.
+Fabrizio also commissioned a tomb for his father in the church of Sant' Andrea in the family seat of Paliano, which was executed by the sculptor Bernardino Ludovisi and installed in 1745.

+Descendants

+Through his daughter Agnese, he was a grandfather of Marcantonio Borghese, 5th Prince of Sulmona.